bryceru/reassr/README.md

 Forked from https://github.com/cullenjett/react-ssr-boilerplate/

-# React Server Side Rendering Boilerplate ⚛️
+# React Redux Server Side Rendering Boilerplate

 Tools like [create-react-app](https://github.com/facebook/create-react-app) have made setting up client-side React apps trivial, but transitioning to SSR is still kind of a pain in the ass.
 [Next.js](https://nextjs.org) is a powerhouse, and the [Razzle](https://github.com/jaredpalmer/razzle) tool looks like an absolute beast, but sometimes you just want to see the whole enchilada running your app.
 This is a sample setup for fully featured, server-rendered React applications.

 **What's included:**

 - Server-side rendering with code splitting (via the excellent [React Loadable](https://github.com/thejameskyle/react-loadable) package)
-- Server-side data fetching and client-side hydration
+- Server-side data fetching (**without** http requests) and client-side hydration
+- Redux (with splitting into actions/constants/reducers)
 - React Router
 - Conditionally load pollyfills -- only ship bloat to outdated browsers
 - React Helmet for dynamic manipulation of the document `<head />`